MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

 ## Next Steps ##

-- Learn how to manage your clusters using Windows PowerShell.
+- Learn how to add or remove server nodes from your cluster.